-The India-ASEAN Free Trade Agreement (FTA) is a cornerstone of India’s trade policy with Southeast Asia.
-Signed on August 13, 2009, and implemented on January 1, 2010, the FTA marked a significant step in India’s Look East Policy, now rechristened as the Act East Policy.
-The primary objectives of the FTA were to enhance economic integration, boost trade, and foster investment between India and the Association of Southeast Asian Nations (ASEAN).
-The agreement covers goods, services, and investment, aiming to reduce tariffs and non-tariff barriers, thereby creating a conducive environment for increased trade flows and economic cooperation.
+The India-ASEAN Free Trade Agreement (FTA) is at the center stage of India’s trade policy with Southeast Asia.
+It was inked on August 13, 2009, and came into effect on January 1, 2010.
+The FTA is a landmark step in the Look East Policy, which has been rebaptized as the Act East Policy.
+The FTA was aimed at mainly enhancing economic integration, boosting trade, and encouraging investment between India and the ASEAN.
+The agreement includes the issues of goods, services, and investment areas while reducing tariffs and non-tariff barriers to create an environment that allows for increased flows of trade and economic cooperation.

 Historical Context